-Web servers logs provide a lot of information about the web application and user.
+Web server logs provide a lot of information about the web application and user.
 Apache is a very popular web server used by millions of web sites.
 Apache provides different types of logs like

 error etc. In this tutorial, we will look at how Apache Access Log configured and try to understand log format.

 Apache Access Log

 Apache Access Log Location

 Apache Access Log is stored by default in the following directories.
-Access log can be opened with a simple text editor like kwrite, gedit etc. or simply
+The access log can be opened with a simple text editor like kwrite, gedit, etc. or simply

 cat in the command line.